onfido/onfido-openapi-spec/README.md

 ### How to use pre-built client libraries

-Libraries below are generated and maintained by Onfido:
+The libraries below are generated and maintained by Onfido:

 - [onfido-java](https://github.com/onfido/onfido-java)
 - [onfido-node](https://github.com/onfido/onfido-node)